gabestein/astro-micro/src/content/blog/2025-06-18-irene-moorman-blackstone.md

 > _“I am American.
 I am Black.
 And I am proud that I’m Black,” she proclaimed._

-Sources:
+## Sources

-Neuman, J. (2019). _Gilded suffragists: The New York socialites who fought for women’s right to vote_.
+*   Neuman, J. (2019). _Gilded suffragists: The New York socialites who fought for women’s right to vote_.
 New York: Washington Mews Books, and imprint of New York University Press.

-Keisha, B. N. (2018). _Set the World on Fire: Black Nationalist Women and the Global Struggle for Freedom_.
+*   Keisha, B. N. (2018). _Set the World on Fire: Black Nationalist Women and the Global Struggle for Freedom_.
 Philadelphia, PA: University of Pennsylvania Press.

-[Biographical Sketch of Irene Moorman Blackstone](https://search.alexanderstreet.com/view/work/bibliographic_entity%7Cbibliographic_details%7C3911196) written by Susan Goodier, fl.
+*   [Biographical Sketch of Irene Moorman Blackstone](https://search.alexanderstreet.com/view/work/bibliographic_entity%7Cbibliographic_details%7C3911196) written by Susan Goodier, fl.
 2007 (Alexandria, VA: Alexander Street, 2017), 2 page(s)

-Johnson, J. M. (2020).
+*   Johnson, J. M. (2020).
 Not as a Favor Not as a Privilege, But as a Right: Woman Suffragists, Race, Rights, and the Nineteenth Amendment. _Western New England Law Review,_ _4242_(3), 389–394.

-[Irene Moorman Blackstone](https://awpc.cattcenter.iastate.edu/directory/irene-moorman-blackstone/).
+*   [Irene Moorman Blackstone](https://awpc.cattcenter.iastate.edu/directory/irene-moorman-blackstone/).
 Iowa State University Archives of Women’s Political Communication.

-Wilder, C. S. (2000). _A covenant with color: Race and social power in Brooklyn_.
+*   Wilder, C. S. (2000). _A covenant with color: Race and social power in Brooklyn_.
 New York, NY: Columbia Univ.
 Press.